DaniloMilovanovic/OS_ETF/README.md

 # OS_ETF

 A lightweight operating system kernel prototype implemented in **C++** and **RISC-V assembly**, developed as part of the *Operating Systems 1* course at the School of Electrical Engineering, University of Belgrade (ETF).
-A detailed explanation of the project requirements and organisation is located in the file `Projektni zadatak 2024. v1.0.pdf`.
+Detailed explanation of the project requirements can be found in the file `Projektni zadatak 2024. v1.0.pdf`.

 ## Overview